tus/tus-resumable-upload-protocol/protocol.md

 request.
 This MAY be achieved using the Creation With Upload extension.

-If the Server supports this extension, it MUST advertise this by including `creation-with-chunk` in the `Tus-Extension` header.
+If the Server supports this extension, it MUST advertise this by including `creation-with-upload` in the `Tus-Extension` header.
 Furthermore, this extension depends directly on the Creation extension.
 Therefore, if the Server does not offer the Creation extension, it MUST NOT offer the Creation With Upload extension either.